Family furious after 13-year-old gets jumped at Dania Beach school, says no employees intervene

 He said the incident was over a girl at school, and that the two-on-one beating ended his school day and caused his mother to drive him to Memorial Regional.

-“One punched me in the mouth and that’s when they pushed me down to the ground, and that’s when they started stomping on me and they started punching me,” he said.
+“One punched me in the mouth, and that’s when they pushed me down to the ground, and that’s when they started stomping on me, and they started punching me,” he said.

 “It’s disgusting,” said his aunt, Ashley Brandau.